Kenza-AI/sagify/docs/index.md

 Superwise provide organization to streamline the model observability and monitoring process 🚀 It's platform agnostic and provide an extensive freemium tier.

-In this part, you'll integrate with [Superwise.ai](https://www.superwise.ai/) gain full visibility on your deployed models. once integrated you can use Superwise platform to monitor and define workflows to detect and handle: data drift, performance degregation, data integrity, model activity or any other customized monitoring use case.
+In this part, you'll integrate with [Superwise.ai](https://www.superwise.ai/) to gain full visibility on your deployed models. once integrated you can use Superwise platform to monitor and define workflows to detect and handle: data drift, performance degregation, data integrity, model activity or any other customized monitoring use case.

 ### Step 1: Create Superwise Account

 Go to [Superwise](https://portal.superwise.ai) and create an account using the Account button.
-The free tier support up to 3 models.
+The free tier supports up to 3 models.

 ### Step 2: Create model at Superwise.ai